A Journey of Exquisite Pleasures

 Choice 1: Avignon walking discovery tour with Palace of the Popes

 It’s hard to believe, looking at the charming cafés and entertaining street performers in the Clock Tower Square, that this lively scene owes its existence to a 15th-century siege.
 This area was the heart of medieval Avignon (and the site of the original Roman town), crowded with cottages and narrow streets—until a pope had it demolished to give his troops a clearer field of fire.
 That is Avignon in a nutshell: It was the city of the popes, who built the ramparts that still surround the Old Town and the huge, nearly impregnable fortress that dominates the UNESCO-designated district.
 The city did not officially become part of France until 1791.
 Climb many steps as you tour the Palace of the Popes—it’s worth it!

 Choice 2 Avignon walking discovery tour with Pont du Gard

 In the middle of the first century, Roman engineers responded to Nîmes’s need for water to fill its baths, fountains and pools by building a 30-mile-long aqueduct from Uzès to Nîmes—which required transporting Uzès springwater over the River Gardon.
 A thousand workers quarried 50,000 tons of soft golden limestone to construct—without mortar—the magnificent tri-level bridge that still spans the river.
-An expert guide will explain the techniques used to build this engineering marvel, which has withstood 2,000 years of floods and storms that swept away much newer bridges.
+An expert guide will explain this engineering marvel, which has withstood 2,000 years of floods and storms.
 See notations those ancient Romans made in the stones as they cut and fitted them into place.